Dutch Corporate Governance Code

-The Dutch Corporate Governance Code (‘the Code’) only applies to companies whose shares are listed on a regulated market.
+The Dutch Corporate Governance Code (‘the Code’) only applies to organisations whose shares are listed on a regulated market.
 Even though Triodos Bank’s depository receipts are not listed on any regulated market it chooses to endorse and comply with the principles and best practices of the Code.
-The full comply-or-explain statement as required under the Code can be accessed at www.triodos.com/govstructure.
+The full comply-or-explain statement as required under the Code can be accessed on our website.

 Although Triodos Bank generally complies with the principles and best practices of the Code, it has opted to consciously differ from it in several specific instances.

-The first deviation relates to voting rights on shares and appointments.
+The first deviation relates to voting rights on shares.
 To secure the continuity of Triodos Bank’s mission and objectives, depository receipt holders cannot exercise voting rights on the underlying shares.
-Instead these rights are exercised by SAAT.
-For the same reason, depository receipt holders cannot make recommendations for appointments of members of the Board of SAAT, and former Executive Board or Supervisory Board members of the bank can be appointed as members of the Board of SAAT.
+Instead these rights are exercised by .
+For the same reason, depository receipt holders cannot make recommendations for appointments of members of the Board of SAAT.

-The second instance relates to the term of office of Executive Board members.
-This term is not limited to a period of four years because Triodos Bank feels that this would not serve the long-term development of the organisation.
+The second instance relates to the term of office for Statutory Directors.
+This term is not limited to a period of four years, because Triodos Bank feels that this would not serve the long term development of the organisation.

-Triodos Bank also differs from the best practice in the Code that states that a person may be appointed to the Supervisory Board for a maximum of three, four-year terms.
-Its articles of association allow the General Meeting to re-appoint a member of the Supervisory Board, in exceptional circumstances, after his or her maximum number of terms has been completed.
-This creates extra time and space for the Supervisory Board to fill vacancies with high quality people.
+Triodos Bank also differs from the best practice stating that a person may be appointed to the Supervisory Board for a maximum of three, four-year terms, as its articles of association allow the General Meeting to re-appoint a member of the Supervisory Board due to special circumstances after his or her maximum number of terms has been completed.
+The objective of this provision is to create extra time and space for the Supervisory Board to fill vacancies.

-Finally, Triodos Bank also differs from the Code’s best practice to submit all proposals relating to material amendments to the Articles of Association as separate agenda items to the General Meeting.
-For practical reasons Triodos Bank wants to retain the possibility, at the discretion of the Executive Board and the Supervisory Board, to submit a proposal for multiple amendments to the Articles of Association as one single agenda item when these proposed amendments are strongly interrelated.
+Triodos Bank also differs from the Code’s best practice when submitting all proposals to the Annual General Meeting of Shareholders for material amendments to the Articles of Association as separate agenda items.
+For practical reasons Triodos Bank wants to retain the possibility, at the discretion of the Executive Board and the Supervisory Board, to submit a proposal for multiple amendments to the Articles of Association as one single agenda item when there is a strong degree of interrelatedness between these proposed amendments.